 Solar batteries – Solar power storage systems let homeowners use the solar energy their homes generate when sunlight isn’t available, such as at night or on cloudy days.
 That way, even if your town is more overcast, you can still benefit from solar power at those less sunny times.

 The solar installation company

-Take your time researching local installers.
+If you have decided to start the process of installing solar panels, take your time to research the best solar companies in your area.
 You can also ask neighbors who have installed solar panels how happy they are with the job.
-It’s recommended you ask multiple installers for quotes and to compare their reviews and equipment used.
+You should ask multiple installers for quotes and compare their reviews and the equipment used.

-Panels have a reputation for being costly, although they only make up about 34% of your total cost.
+Panels have a reputation for being costly.
+However, solar panels cost account for about 34% of your total cost.
 The major investment is actually in labor and overhead costs.

 Federal Solar Tax Credit

 The biggest incentive currently available to Californians is the federal solar investment tax credit (ITC).
-This tax credit lets you claim 30% of the cost of your new system’s installation as a credit on your federal tax return.
-Keep in mind that this is a limited opportunity- the credit will drop down to 26% in 2020 and continue to decrease until it is completely phased out after 2021.
+This federal tax credit lets you claim 30% of the cost of your new system’s installation as a credit on your federal tax return.

 Property Tax Exemption